Tikki Tikki Tembo: Non-Japanese elements

 and his neglected sibling "Choi".
 After falling into the well, the title character "never grew up to be a fine Japanese man."
-It concludes that "And now in old[sic] Japan," boys are given tiny short names such as "Su", "Foy", "Wang", or "Sing".
+It concludes that "And now in old[sic] Japan, boys are given tiny short names such as 'Su', 'Foy', 'Wang', or 'Sing' ".
 There are some non-Japanese elements in this version.
 A book published in 1968 (the same year as Tikki Tikki Tembo) reprinted the 1924 version of the story.

 An early instance of Chinese setting is a 1941 audio recording titled "Long-Name-No-Can-Say", adapted and narrated by Paul Wing.
+1941 was in a time of strong anti-Japanese sentiment in the United States.